Potential Defense Evasion Via Right-to-Left Override

 10 Detects the presence of the "u202+E" character, which causes a terminal, browser, or operating system to render text in a right-to-left sequence.

-11 This is used as an obfuscation and masquerading techniques.
+11 This character is used as an obfuscation and masquerading techniques by adversaries to trick users into opening malicious files.

 12references: